-JOIN THE PROGRAM, MAKE A DIFFERENCE TODAY
+MAKE A DIFFERENCE TODAY

-BECOME A MARINE CONSERVATION VOLUNTEER
+BECOME A MARINE

 COMBINE THE ADVENTURE OF DIVING WITH MARINE CONSERVATION

-LEARN TO DIVE ON THE GREAT BARRIER REEFLearn to dive and become a certified diver on the Great Barrier Reef.
+Learn to dive and become a certified diver on the Great Barrier Reef.
 Once you are certified and as a marine conservation volunteer, complete a number of underwater Rapid Monitoring surveys with your dedicated Eco-guide.
 Your task will be to collect valuable information on reef health, marine animals and incidents on the Great Barrier Reef.
 As a result information you collect will help the Great Barrier Reef Marine Park Authority (GBRMPA) build their knowledge of the health and resilience, and the risks to that resilience, on the Great Barrier Reef.

 SMALL GROUPS, UNIQUE EXPERIENCE

 Prices are based on a group of min.
-2 persons.
+3 persons.

 Day 1 Welcome to Cairns

-Arrive to tropical Cairns and transfer to you hostel.
+Arrive to tropical Cairns and transfer to your hostel.
 Enjoy your day discovering Cairns by foot.
-Points of interest include a stroll along the Esplanade, the Botanic Gardens, a swim in the Lagoon, the port and the CBD.
-Group briefing late afternoon/ early evening at a time TBA.
+Points of interest include a stroll along the Esplanade, the Botanic Gardens, a swim in the Lagoon and the CBD.
+Group briefing to be confirmed by your local coordinator at a time TBA.

 Day 2 – 3 Open Water Course – Training Center

-Over the next 2 days you will do the first part of your scuba diving adventure.
+Over the next 2 days Open Water students will do the first part of your scuba diving adventure.
 Get picked up by the dive school early morning and transfer to the training center, where you will commence your theory on scuba diving with your qualified instructor.
 Put all the theory into use in the pool during your practical sessions where all your underwater skills are honed under the watchful eyes of your instructors.
 After lunch on day 2 it is time for your theory test and a briefing of the upcoming days out on the Great Barrier Reef.
 Transfer back to the hostel late afternoon each day.

-Note: days 2 – 3 Open Water students only.
-Free time for all other participants.
+Note: activities on days 2 – 3 for Open Water students only.

 Rescue Divers: your course commences on day 3 at the training centre with theory.
 Travel to the Great Barrier Reef on day 4 and complete your course over the next 3 days.